 Do you like to share some stats of your blog and the secrets behind that?

-I’m hoping to grow my organic traffic in the near future but currently, I am mostly dependent on advertising and content marketing.
+I’m hoping to grow my organic traffic shortly, but currently, I am mostly dependent on advertising and content marketing.

-So there’s nothing much to share but I do get high quality targeted traffic through ads which helps me in generating sales and stuff.
+So there’s nothing much to share, but I get high-quality targeted traffic through ads that help me generate sales and stuff.

 If you still look at the site, I’m promoting my freelancing agency more than the content.
 So I never saw it as my main source of income, it was created just to promote my freelancing work by helping others.